dabana/VuePress-KCJsummercamp/docs/day3.md

 3. **Taking the code out**

 This game was a total success.
 The fact that they were all involved in the activity was very inportant.
 We ended up subdividing each of the teams in different pairs.
 They had to run with the treasure chest and pass the chest from couple to couple until they reached the end.
-Finnally they countd how much coins were left in the chest.
+Finally they counted how much coins were left in the chest.
 Thanks to the sturdy chests we built the microbits could survive to such level of stress.
 This was a real bootcamp for the whole gear.

-> OBSERVATIONS: To do these activities we had to build enclosers for the Microbits that included an ON/OFF switch and an INPUT audio jack.
-Also we used a small sound system to amplify the sound.